mabsilveira/Data-Science-Portfolio/README.md

 ## Contents

-* __Datascience__: Simple analisys of a dataset of imobiliary renting rates in the netherlands using pandas and sklearn netherlands
+* __DataScience__: Simple analisys of a dataset of imobiliary renting rates in the netherlands using pandas and sklearn netherlands

+Predictive analisys of rent prices using the netherlands-rent-properties dataset.
+Tools used Pandas and sklearn

 * __PythonNumPy__: Set of projects using numpy.
 Includes custom linear regreassion model (for comparisson with sklearn using the netherlands dataset)
 	Euler 149
 	Numpy version of netherlands